High-Level Overview of VADER

 VADER was designed to be invoked within a model’s implementations of the oops::VariableChange and oops::LinearVariableChange interface classes (the classes specified in the model’s TRAITS file).
 Note that VADER does not replace these classes, instead it is called from these classes as a helper.

-The methods used to invoke VADER’s functionality correspond to the methods with the same name in these two OOPS interface classes.
+Most methods used to invoke VADER’s functionality correspond to the methods with the same name in these two OOPS interface classes.
 So, VADER’s changeVar method should be called within the model’s VariableChange class’s changeVar method.
 In the model’s LinearVariableChange interface class, VADER’s changeVarTraj, changeVarTL, and changeVarAD methods should be called inside the interface methods of the same name.

 In order to pass model fields to and from VADER, Fields and FieldSets from Atlas are used.
 (This is similar to the interface models use with SABER repository methods.)
 The methods toFieldSet and fromFieldSet, which are defined in the OOPS State and Increment interfaces, are used to convert the model State/Increment to and from an Atlas FieldSet.